-The Young Carer lead, Ms J Melia, is the main point of contact for young carers in the school.
+The Young Carer lead, Mrs Christine Hill, is the main point of contact for young carers in the school.
 This appointed person is responsible for:

-- Ensuring that young carers have the same access to a full education and career choices as their peers. - Promoting and coordinating the support young carers need. - Liaising with other agencies as appropriate, including adult services.
+• Ensuring that young carers have the same access to a full education and career choices as their peers.

+• Promoting and coordinating the support young carers need.

+• Liaising with other agencies as appropriate, including adult services.

 It is important that staff members can effectively identify young carers and that young carers feel that they can ask for help; therefore, raising awareness among staff and pupils about the issues relating to young carers and what support is available is vital.
 In order to ensure that staff members understand the issues faced by young carers, training and ongoing professional development about the matter is provided for staff and the governing body.
 Staff members will keep up-to-date with national and local developments, legislation and guidance affecting young carers and their families.
-Yew Tree Primary School aims to create a welcoming and friendly environment for all pupils, in which young carers feel comfortable to discuss their situation.
+St Joseph's Primary School aims to create a welcoming and friendly environment for all pupils, in which young carers feel comfortable to discuss their situation.
 The school will publish clear information regarding how pupils and their families can access support, ensuring that all pupils are aware of this information.
 The local governing body will make provision for inclusive policies and practices that support young carers and promote good communication with their families.
 The curriculum, primarily PSHE lessons, will be used to promote a full understanding, acceptance of, and respect for, the role of young carers.
-The school premises are accessible to people with disabilities and/or illnesses, offering additional support to enable them to attend parents' evenings and other school events.
 Staff members will not discuss a young carer's personal situation and related arrangements in front of their peers.
 The school will follow child protection procedures regarding any pupil who they believe to be at risk of significant harm due to inappropriate levels of caring.